rabeshi/eaamo-website/content/cfpresearch/_index.md

 - **Theory** including theoretical analysis in algorithm design, fair division and resource allocation, game theory, market and mechanism design, behavioral models, optimization, operations management, computational social choice, social network analysis, and theory of machine learning.

 ## Submission Instructions

 For the research track, submissions will have the option to be either **archival** or **non-archival**, with preference given to archival papers.
-In particular, the archival track welcomes submissions that constitute new research papers that have not been published in conference proceedings before.
-The archival track welcomes papers under submission in journal publications.
+Papers in the archival track will be published in conference proceedings in the ACM Digital Library; papers in the non-archival track will not be published as part of the conference (and may be submitted in the future to an archival venue, if not already published).
+The archival track welcomes submissions that constitute new research papers that have not been published in conference proceedings before, as well as papers under submission in journal publications.
 The non-archival track also welcomes research papers that have been published no earlier than January 2019.
 Authors should upload a PDF of their paper to [EasyChair](https://easychair.org/conferences/?conf=eaamo21).
 There are no formatting or length requirements for the PDF submission, but accepted **archival** papers will have a page limit of 10 pages in the camera-ready version at the time of publication.
 In addition to the PDF, authors are asked to upload a 200-250 word description onto EasyChair summarizing their submission and its relevance to the conference.

 Submissions are double-blind: authors should take care to not include the names and affiliations of the authors in the paper, including when referring to previous work.
 Submitters should list all co-authors on the submitted work in EasyChair but not in the PDF of the submission.

-There will be an option to choose between archival (with published proceedings in the ACM Digital Library) or non-archival (no published proceedings).
 Authors may submit unpublished work, work under review, or work that has been published no earlier than January 2019.
 If the work is already published, please include a citation on EasyChair.

 We will only accept submissions in the English language.
 MD4SG and EAAMO are committed to building multilingual communities, and we anticipate allowing submissions in other languages at future events.

 ## Reviewing